PhilaNgcamu/create-react-app/AddingInteractivity/README.md

 - Rendering means that React is calling the component.
 The returned JSX is a snapshot (interactive) that updates the DOM by the use of the state when it renders.
   > **Note**:
   > A state variable’s value never changes within a render, even if its event handler’s code is asynchronous.

+<h1>Queueing a Series of State Updates</h1>

+- You can update the state while rendering by passing a an update function that calculates the next state based on the previous one in the queue.
+For, example, `setNumber(n => n + 1)`.